Don’t have time to read the Guide now? We’ll email you a PDF copy.

 The system you build should take into consideration risks and rewards, as the trade-off between the two is what will determine the success (or failure) of your trading strategy.

-Money management is then all about maximising your returns at minimum risk with appropriate position sizing, relevant enter and exit strategies, diversification, and execution methods.
+Money management is then all about maximising your returns at minimum risk with appropriate position sizing, relevant entry and exit strategies, diversification, and execution methods.

 Method – the trading plan

 As we explained, having a trading system to follow will help you trade according to a structured and detailed process.

 Every time you’re in front of the markets, the emotional side attached to trading will be greatly reduced.
 You’ll be more objective, because you’ll know exactly what to do when good trading setups appear.

 When back-testing your trading system, it’s important to not fall into the trap of curve fitting – that is, creating a system that achieves optimal returns based on the very specific conditions of the tested historical data.